-The geological mapping has been integrated by the analysis of bed attitude and the sampling of about 30 selected sites to define lithology and distribution of the outcropping rock successions.
+The geological mapping has been integrated by the analysis of bed attitude and the sampling of about 30 selected sites to define lithology and areal distribution of the outcropping rock successions.

-The carbonate facies analysis is based on the classifications proposed by Dunham (1962) and Embry & Klovan (1971) and performed both on the field in respect of the microfacies, and at the Laboratory of Stratigraphic Geology (Department of Earth and Marine Sciences, University of Palermo), where about 20 thin sections have been analysed for microfacies characterization by means of a petrographic microscope Zeiss Laborlux associated to the Zen software for the acquisition of microphotographs.
+The carbonate facies analysis is based on the classifications proposed by Dunham (1962) and Embry and Klovan (1971) and performed both on the field and at the Laboratory of Stratigraphic Geology (Department of Earth and Marine Sciences, University of Palermo), where about 20 thin sections have been analyzed for microfacies characterization by means of a petrographic microscope Zeiss Laborlux associated to the Zen software for the acquisition of microphotographs.